sequenceDiagram

 BUILDSITE --> SITE

 The site/docs folder contains the full website that can be safely used offline.
 This is the core of the workflow and is used both locally and in a remote setting.
-The only difference with the remote setting is that we use a few Git tricks to provision the markdown cache without needing to store it in the default branch.
+The only difference with the remote setting is that we use Git to provision the markdown cache without needing to store it in the default branch.

 1.2 Building Lessons Remotely (e.g. on GitHub)

-When we developed The Workbench, GitHub was the most widely used platform for social coding that represented the easiest way for newcomers to contribute to our lessons.
+At the time of developing the Workbench, GitHub was the most widely used platform for social coding that represented the easiest way for newcomers to contribute to our lessons.
 We used this knowledge to build the workflows for the lessons on GitHub, but we were also aware of the valid criticisms of GitHub and the dangers of vendor lock-in.

 Thus, while the lessons are deployed using GitHub workflows and we have features that handle pull requests and updates, the core deployment features remain platform-independent.
 The workflows are merely instructions that we provide for GitHub to set up the workbench and to run the individual functions.
 In theory, any platform can be configured to deploy lessons via The Workbench.